-Governments in multiple countries (including my country Germany) asked “scientists” for strategy papers that
+Governments in multiple countries (including my country, Germany) asked “scientists” for strategy papers that

 would allow repressive techniques to control the population.

 The unholy alliance of power-hungry governments, Big Tech, and new media started drumming up the panic narrative which became worse with each week.
-Each of the parties had different reasons: Politicians to acquire more power and control, Big Tech to enrich themselves massively, news media for the clicks and money, and scientists for fame, money, and attention.
+Each of the parties had different reasons: Politicians to acquire more power and control, Big Tech to enrich themselves massively, news media for clicks and money, and scientists for fame, money, and attention.
 Deviating or critical voices were silenced, slandered, and insulted.

 People died because politicians send infected patients back into elderly homes or put them on ventilators too early.
-A rushed vaccine developed without sufficient clinical testing was released on the world without proper systems to track adverse side effects.
+A rushed vaccine developed without sufficient clinical testing was released to the world without proper systems to track adverse side effects.

 Effective treatment with known (patent-free) drugs like Ivermectin was forbidden – likely to not risk the billions made from the vaccines.
 A meta-analysis of Ivermectin and real-world success stories, as from India (Uttar Pradesh), Peru, and large parts of Africa showed its effectiveness against COVID-19.
-But the media wouldn’t stop calling out podcaster Joe Rogan, who took prescribed Ivermectin to fight his COVID-19 infection, for taking “Horse Paste”, “Life Stock Pills” or “Horse Dewormer”.
+But the media wouldn’t stop calling out podcaster Joe Rogan, who took prescribed Ivermectin to fight his COVID-19 infection, for taking “Horse Paste”, “Life Stock Pills” or “Horse Dewormer.”

 The End of Freedom

 The future looks dark for freedom-loving people, who believe in personal responsibility, the autonomy of choice, and an informed and open citizen.
 The rise of China as a totalitarian Dictatorship and the intentional weakening from within the USA might result in a dystopian future unless people wake up and resist.
 China has bought half of the world.
 Their influence on media and culture is strong and will be a nightmare for a free and open society.
-And Big Tech and governments showed which side in the war they will pick if it’s either business or freedom.
+And Big Tech and governments showed which side in the war they will pick if it was either business or freedom.

 The only hope for a free future is a decentralized internet where people can get information without governments being able to control the flow of information.
-One where you own your data and that is in control by the people and smart contracts, not governments or corporations, and one that can’t be easily controlled or censored.
+One where you own your data and that is in control by the people and smart contracts, not governments or corporations, and one that can’t be controlled or censored.

 This is the first part of a three-part series on the decentralized web.
-The next part will show some promising examples for the decentralized web.
+The next part will show promising examples for the decentralized web.

 Ben Johnson (2021): Americans Have World’s Lowest Trust In Media: Survey, https://www.dailywire.com/news/americans-have-worlds-lowest-trust-in-media-survey. ↩︎